optimizely/nuclear-js/README.md

 })

 reactor.observe(isOverBudget, isOver => {
-  // this will be automatically reevaluated only when the total or budget changes if (isOver) {
+  // this will be automatically re-evaluated only when the total or budget changes if (isOver) {
-    var budget = reactor.get('budget')
+    var budget = reactor.evaluate('budget')
     alert("Is over budget of " + budget)
   }
 })
 ```

-**Using this pattern of composing Getters together the majority of your system becomes purely functional transforms.**
+**By using this pattern of composing Getters together, the majority of your system becomes purely functional transforms.**

 ### Hooking up a UI: React